PixarV/terraform-provider-pixarv/website/docs/d/paas_service.md

   when deciding whether to trigger a `VACUUM`.
 * `class` - The service class.
 * `database` - List of PostgreSQL databases with parameters.
 The structure of this block is [described below](#postgresql-database).
-* `effective_cache_size` - The planner’s assumption about the effective size of the disk cache that is available to a single query.
+* `effective_cache_size` - The planner’s assumption about the effective size of the disk cache in bytes that is available to a single query.
 * `effective_io_concurrency` - The number of concurrent disk I/O operations.
 * `logging` - The logging settings for the service.
 The structure of this block is [described below](#logging).